KaiRoy/ece571-riscv-sv-conversion/README.md

 # ece571-riscv-sv-conversion
-Project attempting to convert  emil's risc-v implementation from verilog to systemverilog
+Project attempting to convert RISC-V Model from Verilog to SystemVerilog

 <!-- Insert Image Here -->